 “Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it and, above all, accurately so they will be guided by its light.” –Joseph Pulitzer

-Words to aspire to–and, as long as I can remember, I’ve been putting my thoughts into words and words onto paper, or rather, more recently, onto the interwebs.
-Being born and raised in Washington, D.C. gave me a certain admiration for journalists and journalism, and steered me onto the path of my wordsmithing career.
+Words to aspire to–and, as long as I can remember, I’ve been putting thoughts into words and words onto paper, and now, into the digital universe.
+Being born and raised in Washington, D.C. gave me a certain admiration for journalists and journalism.
+It steered me onto the path of my wordsmithing career.

 My skills include writing for daily deadlines, features, photography, videography, podcasting, and scriptwriting.